 Letter to Shareholders: A Response to Hostile Intentions to Dismantle the Company

-Waltham, Mass, Jan.
-25, 2023 (GLOBE NEWSWIRE) -- Nano Dimension Ltd. NNDM "Nano Dimension" or the "Company"))), a leading supplier of Additively Manufactured Electronics ("AME") and multi-dimensional polymer, metal & ceramic Additive Manufacturing ("AM") 3D printers, responded today to another move by a shareholder that it believes is organizing a potential attempt to dismantle the Company's board and management and to opportunistically access Nano Dimension' cash reserves for its own benefit.
+/EIN News/ -- Waltham, Mass, Jan.
+25, 2023 (GLOBE NEWSWIRE) -- Nano Dimension Ltd. (Nasdaq: NNDM, “Nano Dimension” or the “Company”), a leading supplier of Additively Manufactured Electronics (“AME”) and multi-dimensional polymer, metal & ceramic Additive Manufacturing (“AM”) 3D printers, responded today to another move by a shareholder that it believes is organizing a potential attempt to dismantle the Company’s board and management and to opportunistically access Nano Dimension’ cash reserves for its own benefit.

 Over the last year or so, while multiple companies saw the growth of their business challenged, Nano Dimension’s revenues grew over 300%.